cyberbotics/webots-doc/reference/camera.md

 above formula.

 Generally speaking there is no far clipping plane while this is common in other OpenGL programs.
 In Webots, a camera can see as far as needed.
-Nevertheless, a far clipping plane is artificially added in the case of range-finder cameras (i.e. the resulted values are bounded by the `maxRange` field).

 In the case of the spherical cameras, the frustum is quite different and difficult to represent.
 In comparison with the frustum description above, the